All the world in one village of 100 people

 economics, housing, health care, religious affiliation, and education: Shrink the earth's

-population to one village of exactly 100 people who mirror the racial, economic, religious, and
+population to one village of exactly 100 people who mirror the racial, economic, religious, and other ratios of the entire globe.

 Applying existing ratios, here's what that village would look like: